-The Stroke Recovery Service, provided by the Stroke Association, provides support, information and advice for stroke survivors and families and carers of people affected by stroke.
-As part of the service they can provide home visits, telephone support, and help you with funding and benefits.
-They can also signpost you to local leisure and social activities for people affected by stroke.
+The Stroke Recovery Service, provided by the Stroke Association, offers support, information and advice for stroke survivors, their families and carers of people affected by a stroke.
+As part of the service, they can provide home visits and telephone support, as well as helping you with funding and benefits.
+They can also signpost you to local leisure and social activities for people affected by a stroke.

 Stroke Association Services in Colchester

 Headway Essex support adults living in Essex who have an Acquired Brain Injury, which includes strokes.
 They provide support in the community, regardless of where in Essex you live and specialist day opportunities and rehabilitation activities from their hubs in Colchester and Benfleet.

 The Headway Essex Support Line on 01206 845945 is completely free and available for your relative or you to call.
 Their community support team can offer practical and emotional support and advice to help you and your family adjust to life following the stroke.
 They also run carer support groups across Essex.

 Tendring Specialist Stroke Services

 Tendring run activities for people affected by a stroke in order to help them learn new skills and work on communication.
 They also have a dedicated Carers and Family Support Service, understanding the impact that stroke can have on carers as well.

 Harlow Stroke Support and Rehab Services

 Harlow Stroke Support and Rehab Services (HSSRS) can help your relative with support, advice and information for Stroke Survivors and their carers.
 They run weekly social groups, as well as providing assistance with paperwork, acquiring funding and key support for carers of people affected by a stroke.